Mythamor/Movie-Recommendation-Web-App/README.md

 ```

 ## Deployment:
 > What's your next watch during Nextfilx and Chill?
-Visit [tazama](tazama.tech) for a recommendation
+Visit [tazama](tazama.tech) for a recommendation.

-> Tazama is deployed on a custom-configured Linux server on Digital Ocean
+>> Tazama is deployed on a custom-configured Linux server on Digital Ocean

 ## Author:
 > Mithamo Beth